JackKelly/light-speed-io/planned_design.md

 - round-trips to RAM,
 - system calls,
 - heap allocations,
+- network requests,
 - memory copies.

-Maximise:
+Maximise the use of:
-- the use of the CPU cache,
+- CPU caches,
-- and exploit all the levels of parallelism available within a single machine.
+- all the levels of parallelism available within a single machine,
-- the use of modern, efficient IO APIs like io_uring.
+- modern, efficient IO APIs like io_uring.

 ## Concrete goals
 Some example concrete goals include: